jcs-elpa/com-css-sort/README.md

 ### Customize Order Your Own ###
 1. Create `sort-order.ccs` file at the version control root directory.
 You can grab a ccs file from `./ccs_examples/` directory in this repository.
-2. Look at the .ccs file, the order in the file will be the order of the CSS attribute will sort.
+2. Look at the .ccs file, the order in the file will be the order that the CSS attributes will be sorted.

 ## Configuration ##
-Type of sorting algorithm you want CSS attribute to sort.<br/>
+Type of sorting algorithm you want used when sorting CSS attributes.<br/>
 * 0 : Sort in group type.
 Use 'sort-order.ccs' if
 there is one in the version control root directory.
 (Default)<br/>
 * 1 : Sort in alphabetic order.
 The 'sort-order.ccs'